Li11iana/Tableau_Bikesharing/README.md

 ![trips_by_gender](https://github.com/Li11iana/Tableau_Bikesharing/blob/main/resources/trips_by_gender.png)

 * The plot shows a similar usage pattern for both male and female users, with highest demand during weekdays around 8 am and around 5 pm to  6 pm.
-* During the weekends service demands are higher on Saturdays than Sundays, indicating this could be the ideal maintenance day, specially before 8 am.
+* During the weekends service demands are higher on Saturdays than Sundays, indicating this could be the ideal maintenance day, especially before 8 am.

 7. Trips by Weekday (Gender and Usertype filters)